Architecture of Mali: Great Mosque of Djenné

 Many of the buildings in Mali in pre-colonial times were influenced by the Islamic world and figures like Mansa Musa, with great architects helping to form the architectural style of the area.
 This is evident in the mud-brick and adobe style and the architectural designs of many of the mosques across the country.
-The architectural style is rich in the culture of Mali and its communities, with events like La fete de Crépisagge, where community members participate in replastering the walls of the Great Mosque of Djenne.
-Each year, the walls of the Great Mosque are rebuilt in a celebration called Crépisagge (roughly translating from French to a plastering).
+The architectural style is rich in the culture of Mali and its communities, with events like La fete de Crépissage, where community members participate in replastering the walls of the Great Mosque of Djenne.
+Each year, the walls of the Great Mosque are rebuilt in a celebration called Crépissage (roughly translating from French to a plastering).
 In this celebration, the people of Djenné gather together and throw and place wet mud at the walls of the mosque, refurbishing and fixing the easily damaged mud walls.